FateScript/token_visualizer/README.md

 ## Introduction
-LLM visualizer is a small toolkit to visualize LLM.
+token visualizer is a token-level visualization tool to visualize LLM.

 ## Quick start